MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 - A supported version of Windows 10 Semi-Annual Channel or Windows 10 Enterprise LTSC 2019.
 - The Windows 10 device must be [Azure Active Directory (Azure AD) joined](https://docs.microsoft.com/azure/active-directory/devices/concept-azure-ad-join) or [hybrid Azure AD joined](https://docs.microsoft.com/azure/active-directory/devices/concept-azure-ad-join-hybrid).

-To verify that Microsoft 365 Apps for enterprise and the Windows 10 device meet these requirements, do the following:
+To verify that Microsoft 365 Apps for enterprise and the Windows 10 device meet these requirements, do the following steps:

 - On the Windows 10 device, open an Office application, such as Word, and go to **File** > **Account**.
 The version number of Microsoft 365 Apps for enterprise that is installed on the device appears in the **About** section of the **Product Information** section.
 - On the Windows 10 device, from the Start menu or a command prompt, type `winver` and then hit Enter.
 The **About Windows** dialog appears and lists the version of Windows 10.